izimbra/elixirjob/README.md

 ## Runtime dependencies

-**RabbitMQ**
+1. **RabbitMQ**

 The applications need a RabbitMQ instance with a specific binding.
-The instance intself is configured
+The instance itself is configured in the [/apps/elixirjob_apply/config/config.exs] and [/apps/elixirjob_hire/config/config.exs].

-If [available in Hex](https://hex.pm/docs/publish), the package can be installed as:

-  1. Add  to your list of dependencies in `mix.exs`:

-        def deps do
-          [{:, "~> 0.0.1"}]
-        end

-  2. Ensure  is started before your application:

-        def application do
-          [applications: [:]]
-        end